LEAGUE OF WOMEN VOTERS OF ALABAMA PROGRAM

 LWVUS SUPPORT POSITIONS

-To read the history and details of each of these items, download Impact on Issues 2012-2014 from the LWVUS.
+Impact on Issues contains the history and details of each of these items.

 LWVAL SUPPORT POSITIONS

 The League of Women Voters of Alabama has also developed a series of program positions through the years.
 They are the result of study and consensus/concurrence on the part of the members of the League of Women Voters of Alabama.
 They have been adopted at different times and have different forms.

 The League of Women Voters believes that the state budgeting process should

 be an open process that includes public input in the setting of budgeting priorities, reflects programs needed and wanted by the people of Alabama, and finances state programs realistically.

 The League of Women Voters of Alabama believes that the methods of financing campaigns should ensure the public's right to know, combat corruption and undue influence, enable candidates to compete more equitably for public office, and allow maximum citizen participation in the political process.

 Constitution Reform 1967 and 1973 (Updated 2002)

 The Alabama Constitution should protect the people in the exercise of their civil liberties and provide a framework for government, broadly defining authorities, responsibilities, and relationships between branches of state government and between state and local governments.
 It should contain neither statutory law nor restrictive details that necessitate continual amendment.